Munnariyippu

 Munnariyippu is a 2014 Indian Malayalam-language psychological experimental thriller film directed by Venu and produced by Ranjith, screenplay by Unni R. The film stars Mammootty and Aparna Gopinath, with Nedumudi Venu, Joy Mathew, Prathap Pothan, Sreeraman, Renji Panicker, Saiju Kurup, Joshy Mathew, and Sudheesh in supporting roles.
 Prithviraj Sukumaran appears in a cameo role.

 The film follows Anjali Arakkal (Aparna Gopinath), a junior journalist, who has set out to write an autobiography on convict C. K. Raghavan (Mammootty), who professes that he never committed the crimes he is in prison for.
-It released on 22 August 2014 to critical and commercial acclaim.
+It was released on 22 August 2014 to critical and commercial acclaim.

 Aparna and Mammootty's performance in the film were critically acclaimed.
 Mammooty's performance in the film was ranked by Film Companion amongst the 100 Greatest Performances of the Decade.

 Plot

-Anjali Arakkal, a freelance journalist, while interacting with a retiring jail superintendent named Rama Moorthy for ghostwriting his autobiography, meets C. K. Raghavan, a prisoner committed for double homicide serving 20 years even after his official term in jail.
-Raghavan was tried for killing his wife and the daughter of his employer, yet he occasionally proclaims his innocence.
+Anjali Arakkal, a freelance journalist, while interacting with a retiring jail superintendent named Rama Moorthy for ghostwriting his autobiography, meets C. K. Raghavan, a prisoner convicted for double homicide serving 20 years even after his official term in jail.
+Raghavan was arrested for killing his wife and the daughter of his employer, yet he occasionally proclaims his innocence.

 With Moorthy's information, the young journalist discovers that Raghavan writes.
-She gets access to his writings in which Raghavan interprets world around him in his own way.
+She gets access to his writings in which Raghavan interprets the world around him in his own way.
 Raghavan writes sentences like "Does the reflected image in a mirror look back at him or does it accept him and come along with him?"; "A prison should be a place for people to understand their mistakes and correct them rather than a place for punishment"; and "Life is a struggle before death".
-All this makes Anjali attracted to the mystery that Raghavan has built.
+All this attracts Anjali to the mystery that Raghavan has built.
 Further, Raghavan's outlook on freedom and responsibility with his own brand of philosophy impresses Anjali, and she decides to write a feature about him.